haneyr/bq-academy-datagov-lab/README.md

 **[View Notebook](./00%20-%20Dataplex%20Universal%20Catalog%20Introduction.ipynb)**

 **What You'll Learn:**
-- Understand the Dataplex Universal Catalog concept model (Entries, Aspects, Entry Types)
+- How the Dataplex Universal Catalog works (Entries, Aspects, Entry Types)
-- Create and manage catalog entries programmatically
+- Creating and managing catalog entries with code
-- Attach metadata aspects to data assets
+- Attaching metadata to your data assets
-- Search and discover data across your organization
+- Searching for data across your organization

-**Business Value:**
-This notebook demonstrates how organizations can build a centralized metadata catalog to improve data discovery and governance.
-By understanding how to organize metadata using entries and aspects, data teams can create a searchable, well-documented data estate that reduces time spent searching for data and improves data literacy across the organization.
+**Why This Matters:**
+If your team wastes time hunting for data or doesn't know what datasets exist, a metadata catalog helps.
+You'll learn how to build a searchable catalog that makes it easier for people to find and understand your data assets.

 ---

 ### 01 - Load Data and Data Quality
 **Duration:** ~20 minutes
-**Technologies:** Data Lineage, Data Quality, BigQuery, BigLake, Iceberg **[View Notebook](./01%20-%20Load%20data%20and%20DQ.ipynb)**
+**Technologies:** Data Quality, Data Profiling, Data Lineage **[View Notebook](./01%20-%20Load%20data%20and%20DQ.ipynb)**

 **What You'll Learn:**
-- Build a complete Bronze → Silver → Gold data pipeline
+- Building a Bronze → Silver → Gold data pipeline
-- Inject intentional data quality issues for detection
-- Create Dataplex Data Profiling scans for statistical analysis
-- Define custom data quality rules (completeness, uniqueness, validity, referential integrity)
-- Use column-level lineage to trace data quality issues back to source
+- Using Dataplex to detect data quality problems (duplicates, nulls, bad values, etc.)
-- Implement different table formats (Native BigQuery, BigLake CSV, BigLake Iceberg)

-**Business Value:**
-This notebook demonstrates a production-grade approach to data quality management.
-By intentionally introducing and then detecting quality issues (duplicates, nulls, inconsistent values, invalid dates, referential integrity violations), teams learn how to:
-- Prevent bad data from reaching business reports
+- Setting up automated data quality checks
-- Trace data quality problems to their source using lineage
+- Tracing quality issues back to their source with column-level lineage
-- Implement automated quality checks at multiple pipeline stages
-- Build trust in data through systematic validation

-Real-world impact includes reduced incidents from bad data, faster root cause analysis when issues occur, and improved data reliability for critical business decisions.
+**Why This Matters:**
+Bad data breaks reports and leads to wrong decisions.
+This notebook shows you how to catch quality problems early.
+You'll intentionally inject issues (like duplicate records and future dates) into a pipeline, then use Dataplex to find them.
+You'll also learn how to trace problems from your reporting layer all the way back to the source data.
+This approach helps prevent data issues from reaching production and makes debugging faster when problems do occur.

 ---